vrglhuhu/Vigenere_Cipher_Encryptor/README.md

 # _**My Vigenère Cipher Encryptor**_

-_Let this decryptor to convert your message into plain text!_
+_Let this encryptor to convert your plain text message to encrypted text!_

 # _**Introduction**_
 > My Vigenère Cipher is a program that will help you to encrypt a message using the Vigenère Cipher.
 It is designed to be simple and easy to use so that anyone can quickly encrypt a message without having any prior knowledge of cryptography.